Transport for West Midlands: West Midlands Bus

 In August 2021, Diamond announced that they would cease running joint timetables on partnership services (withdrawing completely from service 32) and no longer serve Dudley on service 42, citing loss of revenue due to Covid-19 travel restrictions.

 On 5 December 2021 the partnership was back on for services 31/32; 42/43 and 40.

+In July 2024, it was reported that the Mayor of the West Midlands, Richard Parker, believed that buses within the West Midlands Combined Authority (WMCA) area could be under public control from 2027.
+A final decision could be made by March 2025, after an independent audit and public consultation.

-West Midlands Cycle
+West Midlands Cycle Hire

-As part of the "Starley Network" Scheme across the West Midlands, a new transport mode by Transport for West Midlands was unveiled: West Midlands Cycle.
+As part of the "Starley Network" Scheme across the West Midlands, a new transport mode by Transport for West Midlands was unveiled: West Midlands Cycle Hire (also known informally as West Midlands Cycle).
 As part of this a "West Midlands Walking and Cycling Commissioner" was appointed, Adam Tranter, whose job is to encourage Cycling and Walking as not just an activity, but a mode of transport.
-Projects to help this include things such as Birmingham's planned 200km Dutch Cycling Network, Coventry's Starley Network of multiple safe, dutch style cycleways, and a new Cycle Hire Scheme.
+Projects to help this include things such as Birmingham's planned 200 km Dutch Cycling Network, Coventry's Starley Network of multiple safe, dutch style cycleways, and a new Cycle Hire Scheme.

 In March 2021, Cycle Hire Docking Stations started to appear across the West Midlands, in Coventry, Birmingham, Dudley, Wolverhampton and Sutton Coldfield.
 Bikes can be hired for as long as you like and the cost of travel is often less than the equivalent bus journey.
-The scheme has been hugely successful, and was expanded to areas such as Warwick University and Selly Oak.
+The scheme has been successful with 200,000 journeys taken in its first year and was expanded to areas such as Warwick University and Selly Oak.